Home / OLSAS Application Guide / OLSAS – University of Ottawa

 • College diploma or certificate program

-If you have never attended an undergraduate program, you are eligible to apply to our program as a Mature applicant, provided you are at least 10 years removed from high school.
+If you have never attended an undergraduate program, you are eligible to apply to our program as a Mature applicant, provided you are at least 10 years removed from when you last attended high school.

-While previous undergraduate study is not mandatory for Mature applicants, our Admissions Committee looks for evidence of an applicant’s ability to succeed in meeting the significant academic demands of law school.
-This evidence usually requires the satisfactory completion of at least some undergraduate courses.
+While previous undergraduate study is not mandatory for Mature applicants, our Admissions Committee looks for evidence of an applicant’s ability to succeed in an academically demanding professional program.

-If you have not completed any undergraduate studies, you are exempt from providing an academic reference letter and are strongly encouraged to choose non-academic referees who can speak to your proficiency in the previously listed skills.
+If you have not completed recent postsecondary studies, you are strongly encouraged to choose non-academic referees who can speak to your proficiency in the previously listed skills.

 Applicants in the Mature category must include all components listed in the Application Components section.
-Applicants must also submit an up-to-date resumé or curriculum vitae (CV) to OLSAS via Secure Applicant Messaging (SAM).
+Applicants must also submit an up-to-date resumé or CV to OLSAS via Secure Applicant Messaging (SAM).

 Indigenous Category